Army Lab Advances Smoke & Obscuration Capabilities to Contribute to Warfighter Lethality and Readiness

-Aberdeen Proving Ground, MD – CB Defense Today is an interview program in which experts discuss innovation, technology, and partnerships relevant to the U.S. Army Combat Capabilities Development Command Chemical Biological Center (DEVCOM CBC) and the chemical and biological defense community.
+Aberdeen Proving Ground, MD – CB Defense Today is an interview program produced by the U.S. Army Combat Capabilities Development Command Chemical Biological Center (DEVCOM CBC) in which experts discuss innovation, technology, and partnerships relevant to the U.S. Army Combat Capabilities Development Command Chemical Biological Center (DEVCOM CBC) and the chemical and biological defense community.

 In this episode, public affairs specialist Jack Bunja interviews Dr. Danielle Kuhn, a DEVCOM CBC Supervisory Chemist, about how the Center’s work in smoke and obscuration contributes to warfighter lethality and readiness.